ronisbr/PrettyTables.jl/docs/src/man/text_backend.md

     direction, `:vertical` to crop only on vertical direction, or `:none` to do not crop the data at all.
 If the `io` has `:limit => true`, then `crop` is set to `:both` by default.
 Otherwise, it is set to `:none` by default.
-- `crop_num_lines_at_beginning::Int`: Number of lines to be left at the beginning of the printing when vertically cropping the output.
-Notice that the lines required to show the title are automatically computed.
-    (**Default** = 0)
 - `crop_subheader::Bool`: If `true`, then the sub-header size will not be taken into account when computing the column size.
 Hence, the print algorithm can crop it to save space.
 This has no effect if the user selects a fixed column